kozyraki/redis-benchmarks-ui/README.md

 #### `GET /api/redis-instances`

-Used to discover the details of Redis instances bound to the application.
+API endpoint to discover the details of Redis instances bound to the application.
 This only works when the application is running inside CloudFoundry.
 It will parse the Redis services from `VCAP_SERVICES` and return their details in JSON format.

+If the app is not running in CloudFoundry it will return an empty JSON object.

 Example: